Yellowstone flooding forces 10,000 to leave national park

 “We lost all our belongings in the basement,” Hoffman said as the pump removed a steady stream of water into her muddy backyard.
 “Yearbooks, pictures, clothes, furniture.
 Were going to be cleaning up for a long time.”

-On Monday, Yellowstone officials evacuated the northern part of the park, where roads may remain impassable for a substantial length of time, Sholly said.
+On Monday, Yellowstone officials evacuated the northern part of the park, where roads may remain impassable for a substantial length of time, Sholly said in a statement.
 But the flooding affected the rest of the park, too, with park officials warning of yet higher flooding and potential problems with water supplies and wastewater systems at developed areas.

 The rains hit just as area hotels have filled up in recent weeks with summer tourists.
 More than 4 million visitors were tallied by the park last year.
 The wave of tourists doesn’t abate until fall, and June is typically one of Yellowstone’s busiest months.

-It was unclear how many visitors to the region remained stranded, or how many people who live outside the park were rescued and evacuated.
+It was unclear how many visitors to the region remained stranded or have been forced to leave Yellowstone, or how many people who live outside the park were rescued and evacuated.

 Taylor spoke as he ferried a family of four adults from Texas, who wanted to do some more sightseeing before heading home.